Iron is an essential micronutrient that plays a crucial role in the production of blood, oxygen transportation, and growth and development.

 Hazelnuts are one of the most popular types of nut in the world, and they taste delicious.

-These nuts offer a good amount of protein, fiber, and various vitamins and minerals.
+These nuts offer a good amount of protein, fiber, vitamins, and minerals.

 The iron content of hazelnuts is around 7% of the RDI per ounce serving (26).